 Solo sex has plenty of benefits (we mean, aside from the most obvious one).
 Not only does it feel amazing, but masturbating also releases endorphins, which can do everything from relieve stress and menstrual cramps to cure insomnia and even tone your abs.

-According to this study, 95% of women masturbate, and unlike men, we have a more complex situation, anatomically speaking.
-We have radically different parts, with layers of labia, a sensitive clitoris, erogenous zones, and an elusive G-spot, so needless to say, there can be a lot to consider.
-Whether you’re new to masturbating or have time blocked off on your calendar for regular sessions, here’s your guide to getting it right every time.
+When it comes to sexual anatomy, omen have a more complex situation than men.
+We have radically different parts, with layers of labia, a sensitive clitoris, erogenous zones, and an elusive G-spot.So needless to say, there are a lot of different ways that women masturbate.
+Whether you’re new to masturbation or have time blocked on your calendar for regular sessions, here’s your guide to getting it right every time.
 And don’t forget, practice makes perfect.

 Set the mood